Shokubeni/kubernetes-infrastructure/README.md

 ```

 ## Quick start
-At the beggining you must create `cluster_operator` profile inside `~/.aws/creditnails` file or use another
+At the beginning you must create `cluster_operator` profile inside `~/.aws/creditnails` file or use another
 way [standartized by AWS](https://aws.amazon.com/blogs/security/a-new-and-standardized-way-to-manage-credentials-in-the-aws-sdks/).
 Then just execute the commands follow below.
 ```sh
 cd environment/default